asanaullah/ZipVersa-SSDP/README.md

 # ZipVersa-SSDP

 ## Overview
+The goal of the ZipVersa project was to demonstrate how a completely open source tool chain can be used to compile HDL designs, including a RISCV core, to a Lattice ECP5-5G Versa FPGA board.
+This Single Source Deployment Project (SSDP) simplifies the process of setting up enviroment/tools by providing a script for doing so.
+Details are provided below for the different tools installed/configured, as well as a description of how to get example projects/simulations up and running.

+Note that the ZipVersa project was forked since changes needed to be made downstream for bugfixes, customization of network parameters, addition of support for SPI flash (under development) etc. A tarball for the tested version of OpenOCD is also included.

 ## TL;DR
 - Connect the FPGA (using the inner port) to a router with 1Gbps LAN ports using Cat5e or higher grade cables (I used Cat6).